 RICE + SHRIMP HEADS

-Growing up in the midwest, I always felt different.
-It wasn’t clear to me at the time, but my siblings and I were the only Asian kids in our school.
-Aside from the people in my family, no one looked the way I did: onyx black hair, slanted almond eyes, olive skin, and a tiny flimsy frame.
-No one looked like me - no one in my school, no one in my neighborhood and definitely no one on TV.
-When I saw Tia Carerra in the movie Wayne’s World circa 1992, I couldn’t believe that a brown girl was the protagonist’s love interest.
-Shwiiiiing!
-If it wasn’t obvious I was different because of how I looked, my lunchtime meal immediately gave it away.
-I thought that if I could get my parents to let me eat what I considered “white people food,” then I would fit in.
-But of course, it was always a tupperware of rice and shrimp.
-All of my blonde hair, Wonder Bread dreams of peanut butter and jelly, absolutely shattered.
+Growing up in the Midwest, I always felt different.
+I didn’t know it at the time, but the truth is, no one in my proximity looked anything like me - no one in my school, no one in my neighborhood and definitely no one on TV.
+Actually, that’s not completely accurate.
+During the 1980s, people who looked like my family and me had a very special place in the media.
+I attribute this to my failed venture into journalism.
+If it weren’t obvious I was different because of the way I looked, my lunchtime meal would give me away.
+I thought that if Mrs. Hotchkins served me lunch everyday, I would fit in.
+However, that was not my reality.
+My lunch consisted of a Tupperware filled with rice and shrimp.
+All of my blonde hair, Wonder Bread dreams of peanut butter and jelly, shattered.

 “But, Mooooom!”
 I would cry out.
-“I haaaaaaate it!
+“I hate it!
 Can’t I just have some macaroni and cheeeeeeeese?!”

-“You eat more, you so skinny!
-You no eat vegetable that why you look so tired and hang out with friend too much and no good grade!”
+“Côn, you look so skinny and no eat vegetable that why you look so tired and hang out with friend too much and get no good grade” she’d say.

-Growing up in the midwest in the 1980’s, I looked different and felt different than everyone else.
-I was just a little girl who wanted to be like all the other kids.
-I wanted a Kraft cheese single stuck right between two plain pieces of Wonder Bread, cut into triangles with a miniature bottle of Sunny D. My mom could have easily given me any of those things in my lunchbox.
-But instead, she spent hours in the kitchen making me Vietnamese food so that even though I was growing up as an Asian American, I wouldn’t forget about the Asian part.
-Everytime I opened up my lunchbox, it was her way of telling me, “don’t forget who you are.”
-Now, I am thankful for that.
-Different is what makes me who I am today and that is a good thing.
-Now, I wouldn’t trade in a tupperware of rice and shrimp for anything.
-Shrimp heads still attached and all.
-Because honestly, everyone knows that’s where all the flavor is.
+Growing up in the Midwest, I looked and felt different than everyone else.
+I was just a little kid with a bowl cut who wanted to fit in with all the other kids.
+I wanted Wonder Bread and Sunny D. My mom could have given me those things, but instead, she spent hours in the kitchen making me Vietnamese food.
+Because growing up Asian American, she didn’t want me to forget about the Asian part.
+Every time I opened up my lunchbox, it was her way of telling me, “Côn, you don’t forget who you are, okay?
+You are a shrimp.”